Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Two Key Estimates

-\end{lemma} \begin{rem} In the bound above, we ultimately choose $y:=2(u+v)\log{(\sqrt{N})}$.
-This choice is necessary in the proof of \cref{l:finitebounds}. \end{rem} The other intermediate result that we apply is a bound which arises due to change of measure calculations.
-In fact, we only \cref{l:helpful} so that we can apply this result; an analogous result does not exist in the random walk setting because the step size of our random walk process has a discrete distribution, so we must make a continuous approximation first. \begin{lemma} For any bounded continuous functional $F:C[0,L]\to\mathbb{R}_{>0}$ such that $F(g(t))$, for $g(t)$ a path of a Brownian motion with diffusion coefficient $1/\sqrt{2}$ on $[0,L]$, has a continuous probability distribution on $\mathbb{R}_{>0}$, and any $m\in\mathbb{R}$, there exists a constant $C_{m}>0$ depending on $m$ such that
+\end{lemma} \begin{remark} In the bound above, we ultimately choose $y:=y(N)=2\lambda^{-1}(u+v+1)\log{(\sqrt{N})}$.
+This choice is important in the proof of \cref{l:finitebounds}. \end{remark} The other intermediate result that we apply is a translation identity which arises due to translation of Brownian bridge laws.
+In the proof of \cref{l:finitebounds}, we first use \cref{l:helpful} to pass to the Brownian-bridge setting, because translation by the linear function $mt$ does not preserve the space of discrete random-walk bridge paths.
+For $g\in C_0[0,L]$ and $m\in\mathbb{R}$, define the translated path $g_m\in C_0[0,L]$ by $g_m(t):=g(t)-mt$ for $t\in[0,L].$ In particular, $g_m(L)=g(L)-mL.$ \begin{lemma} Let $F:C_0[0,L]\to\mathbb{R}$ be a bounded continuous functional.
+Then, for every $a,m\in\mathbb{R}$,